FlorinTf/FlorinTf/README.md

 I am a self-taught developer from Romania.
-Since I discovered coding, I decided that this is what I want to do every day, so I am doing a professional reconversion.
+Since I discovered coding, I decided that is what I want to do every day, so I am doing a professional reconversion.

 - 🔭 I’m currently working on this page.